kubeflow/spark-operator/docs/user-guide.md

         - name: edns0
 ```

+### Arbitrary json modification
+Allows aplying arbitrary json patches to the pods definitions created by spark submit.
+Enables removal/modification of settings that may be required in some edge cases.

 Note that the mutating admission webhook is needed to use this feature.
 Please refer to the
 [Quick Start Guide](quick-start-guide.md) on how to enable the mutating admission webhook.